 - 9/11 Firehouse

-There will also be hundreds of more movies to enjoy on Disney Plus, giving yo access to films that have more adult content than you're typical Disney movie.
+There are hundreds of movies to enjoy on Disney Plus, and Star gives you access to films that have more adult content than your typical Disney movie.
 This include:

 - Bad Times at the El Royale